exercism/go/exercises/raindrops/README.md

 functions(s) that the test will use to verify the solution.

+## Coding the solution

+Look for a stub file having the name raindrops.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.